ZhaoyangLyu/Point_Diffusion_Refinement/README.md

 We train the DDPM for 340 epochs and it takes about 5 days on 8 NVIDIA GEFORCE RTX 2080 Ti GPUs.
 We provide a pretrained DDPM at [here](https://drive.google.com/file/d/1Kyp32RYxUsVqM-lZ2SlMXJfYCkhQVJUJ/view?usp=sharing).
 You should put the checkpoint to the folder `exp_mvp_dataset_completion/T1000_betaT0.02_shape_completion_mirror_rot_90_scale_1.2_translation_0.1/logs/checkpoint`.

 ## Use the trained DDPM to generate training data for the Refinement Network.
 After training the conditional generation network (DDPM), we need to use it to generate coarse complete point clouds as training data to train the refinement network.
+In this section, we generate samples using the full 1000-step DDPM for best performance.
+See the next section if you want to generate samples using accelerated DDPM.
 ### Generate samples for the test set
 We first generate coarse complete point clouds for the test set using the trained DDPM.
 Run the following command:
 ```